What Is Network Analysis?

 ArcGIS Pro – As part of the Esri ArcGIS suite, the Network Analyst extension supports the maintenance and analysis of network datasets.
 This toolset works primarily with road networks – by building and analyzing network data sets with nodes, direction, and connectivity.

-QGIS 3 – In QGIS, the Road Graph Plugin works for point-to-point analysis like shortest route.
+QGIS 3 – In QGIS, the Road Graph Plugin works for point-to-point analysis like the shortest route.
 As part of QGIS, the GRASS GIS toolset supports various types of network analysis.

 READ MORE: 35 Differences Between ArcGIS Pro and QGIS 3